SvenLobbes/SvenLobbes/README.md

-19 years old cs student at TU Berlin and hobby Swift developer for iOS Apps
+cs student at TU Berlin